Diffusion Glancing Transformer for Parallel Sequence to Sequence Learning: Experiments

-\paragraph{Results on 10 Machine Translation Benchmarks} To evaluate the performance for machine transformance more comprehensively, we compare the autoregresive Transformer with \method on 10 Benchmarks, and list the results in Table~\ref{tab:translation}.
-Compared with the Transformer, we find that \method performs slightly better or achieves comparable results on the 10 benchmarks.
-For those datasets where \method and Transformer performs comparably: WMT14 De-En, WMT16 En-Ro and WMT16 Ro-En, previous work on NAR finds smaller gap between AR and NAR on these datasets~\cite{cmlm2019ghazvininejad, glat2021qian}, indicating less multi-modality in those datasets.
-We argue that the less multi-modality in the data results in less improvement compared with the Transformer.
+\paragraph{Results on 10 Machine Translation Benchmarks} To evaluate the performance more comprehensively, we compare the autoregressive Transformer with \method on 10 Benchmarks, and list the results in Table~\ref{tab:translation}.
+We conduct experiments for both the \textit{base} and the \textit{big} setting.
+Our results show that \method outperforms or achieves comparable results to the Transformer on the 10 benchmarks.

-\paragraph{Paraphrase Generation and Image Caption} Besides machine translation, we also conduct experiments for two other text generation tasks: paraphrase generation and image caption.
-On these two tasks, the models with DAT use Lookahead decoding~\citep{dag2022huang} for better performance.
-For paraphrase generation, \method can outperform Transformer with about 1.7 BLEU scores and 2 ROUGE scores.
-As for image caption, \method greatly improves over the DAT baseline and achieves slightly better results on the 4 metrics compared with the Transformer.
+\paragraph{Paraphrasing and Image Captioning} Besides machine translation, we also conduct experiments for two other text generation tasks: paraphrase generation and image captioning.
+For paraphrase generation, \method can outperform the Transformer with about 1.7 BLEU scores and 2 ROUGE scores.
+As for image captioning, \method greatly improves over the DAT baseline and achieves slightly better results on the 4 metrics compared with the Transformer.
 Results on paraphrasing and image captioning shows that \method generalizes well for text generation tasks.